jtzs/Governance/docs/scenario-training/generic/user-handouts/scenario-01.md

 - You have stolen access to the email (MichaelWong@company.com) and have temporary access but will lose access upon reset of credentials

 **Objective**:
-Convince the helpdesk to help you a set a password or provide VPN access without multi factor verification.
+Convince the help desk to help you a set a password or provide VPN access without multi factor verification.

 **Prompt Lines**:
 - "This is Michael from Sales.
-I can’t log into the VPN."
+I can't log into the VPN."
 - "I left my phone in the hotel.
-I’m about to present to a client—can you just reset it?"
+I'm about to present to a client—can you just reset it?"
 - "I am currently on a business trip and won't be back this week."